Rajkummar Rao: Early work (2010–2012)

-Director Anurag Kashyap had liked Rao's performance in Love Sex Aur Dhokha and cast him in Gangs of Wasseypur – Part 2 (2012), a followup to his crime film Gangs of Wasseypur – Part 1.
-He played the supporting role of Shamshad Alam for which he visited Wasseypur to perfect his accent and character.
-The film was a critical and financial success.
+Impressed by Rao's performance in Love Sex Aur Dhokha, Anurag Kashyap cast him in Gangs of Wasseypur – Part 2 (2012), the sequel to his crime drama Gangs of Wasseypur – Part 1.
+He played the supporting role of Shamshad Alam for which he travelled to Wasseypur to perfect his accent and immerse himself in the character.
+The film was a critical and commercial success.
 His subsequent role was that of independence activist Lokenath Bal in Bedabrata Pain's historical drama Chittagong (2012), which was based on the Chittagong armoury raid.
-His final release of the year was Reema Kagti's suspense thriller Talaash: The Answer Lies Within, where he played a cop.
-The film, starring Aamir Khan, Rani Mukerji, Kareena Kapoor, Nawazuddin Siddiqui and Shernaz Patel, had worldwide earnings of over ₹1.74 billion (US$24 million) to emerge as the year's eighth highest-grossing Hindi film.
-Rajeev Masand commented that in just one scene Rao shows "what a good actor can bring even to a small part".
+His final release of the year was in a supporting role in Reema Kagti's thriller Talaash: The Answer Lies Within, where he played a cop.
+The film, starring Aamir Khan and Rani Mukerji, had worldwide earnings of over ₹1.74 billion (US$24 million) to emerge as the year's eighth highest-grossing Hindi film—Rao's highest-grosser to that point.
+Rajeev Masand was appreciative of Rao's performance despite his short appearance.

+Rao followed this with the Hansal Mehta-directed biographical drama Shahid, where he plays the title role of late lawyer Shahid Azmi.
+To prepare for the role, Rao met with Azmi's family to accurately emulate his personality.
+He also studied the Quran and attended court proceedings to better understand the behaviours of lawyers whilst in court.
+Rao expressed that he was "emotionally drained" as the character was challenging and complex.
+The film and his performance met with critical acclaim upon its release.
+Anupama Chopra called the film Rao's "triumph"; "His Shahid has strength, anguish and a controlled anger, but also real charm".
+The film was also a major box-office success; Rao received the National Film Award for Best Actor and his first Filmfare Award for Best Actor (Critics).

 Breakthrough (2013–2016)

-Abhishek Kapoor's social drama film Kai Po Che!
-(2013) was Rao's first venture in 2013.
+Abhishek Kapoor's social drama film Kai Po Che! was Rao's first venture in 2013, a role he believed showcased a different facet of his acting abilities.
 Co-starring Sushant Singh Rajput and Amit Sadh, the film is based on Chetan Bhagat's 2008 novel The 3 Mistakes of My Life.
-The film was released in India on 22 February 2013 and received critical acclaim, with praise for the lead performances.
+The film received widespread critical acclaim, with particular praise towards the lead performances.
 Shilpa Jamkhandikar of Deccan Herald felt that Rao stood out and played off the role "beautifully".
-Rao received his first nomination for the Filmfare Award for Best Supporting Actor for his performance in the film.
+He received his first nomination for the Filmfare Award for Best Supporting Actor.
+Rao has since credited the success of both Shahid and Kai Po Che! with giving him access to a wider variety of roles.
+His final release of the year was the unremarkable anthology comedy film Boyss Toh Boyss Hain.

-In 2013, he also appeared in the Hansal Mehta-directed biographical drama Shahid, where he plays the title role of late lawyer Shahid Azmi.
-To prepare for the role, Rao met Azmi's family and spent time with them to understand the man and his personality.
-He also studied the Quran and attended courtrooms to understand how lawyers behave.
-Rao said he was "emotionally drained" as the character was challenging and complex.
-The film and his performance met with critical acclaim upon its release.
-Anupama Chopra called the film Rao's "triumph"; "His Shahid has strength, anguish and a controlled anger, but also real charm."
-The film was also a box-office success; Rao received the National Film Award for Best Actor at the 61st National Film Awards ceremony and his first Filmfare Award for Best Actor (Critics) at the 59th Filmfare Awards.
-His other 2013 release was the comedy film Boyss Toh Boyss Hain.

-In 2013, Rao played the supporting role of a manipulative fiancé in the comedy-drama Queen.
-The film had its world premiere at the Busan International Film Festival and was released theatrically in India on 7 March 2014.
-It was a critical and commercial success, grossing ₹970 million (US$14 million) worldwide.
-Saibal Chatterjee of NDTV noted that Rao "brings remarkable restraint to bear upon his interpretation of the disgustingly conservative city slicker who cannot see beyond his nose".